Caret (software)

 CARET (Computerized Anatomical Reconstruction Toolkit) is a software application for the structural and functional analysis of the cerebral and cerebellar cortex.
 CARET is developed in the Van Essen Laboratory in the Department of Anatomy and Neurobiology at the Washington University School of Medicine in St. Louis, Missouri.

 CARET is a free, open-source application distributed in both binary and source formats under the GNU General Public License.
 CARET runs on FreeBSD, Linux, Mac OS X, and Microsoft Windows.

+CARET is no longer under active development and has been superseded by the Connectome Workbench software.